 Is Thinking You're Better Than Other People Holding You Back Socially?

-Some lonely and socially awkward people are really sensitive and insecure and feel they're nobodies and that everyone else is so much better than them.
-Among some others I've noticed a tendency for them to have a different attitude, where they see themselves as a bit above everyone else.
+Some lonely and socially awkward people are really insecure and self-effacing and feel like they're detestable nobodies.
+I've noticed a tendency for other people to have a different attitude, where they see themselves as a bit above everyone else.
 There are two sides to this mentality.
-One is thinking there's something about you that sets you above other people.
+One is thinking there's something about you that makes you superior to other people.
 You think you're smarter, deeper, different, or that you have more evolved beliefs and priorities than them.
 The other side is seeing everyone else as having a bunch of negative traits, that they're dumb, shallow, and selfish.
-The result is you feel like you can't relate to other people, like you're cut off from them, and like you're misunderstood and forced to walk your own path through life.
+The result is you feel like you can't relate to other people, that you're cut off from them, and like you're misunderstood and forced to walk your own path through life.

 This attitude can also appear as a kind of hostile over-pickiness in who you want to hang around.
 Some people are too choosy about their friends in a fairly benign way.
 They have overly high standards, but don't hold any ill will towards people.
 A more toxic form of pickiness is when you think everyone's an idiot.
-No matter who you meet, there's always something wrong with them and you never feel anyone is good enough that you'd want to hang around them, let alone be friends with them.
+No matter who you meet, there's always something wrong with them and you never feel anyone is good enough to hang around or be friends with.
 You may think you want to have more friends, but whenever you meet new people, or consider the possibility of deepening a relationship with an acquaintance, you find something to make you think twice.
 No one's perfect, so if you're looking for a reason to write someone off, you'll always find it.

 Reasons someone may come to think they're above other people

 This one isn't a stretch.
-Thinking you're above other people is a good way for your ego to defend itself from being damaged.
-It would sting to consider the possibility that you're not doing well socially because you have weak spots and that you've been going about things the wrong way.
+Thinking you're better than other people is a good way for your ego to defend itself from being damaged.
+It would sting to consider the possibility that you're not doing well socially because you have weak spots or that you've been going about things the wrong way.
 It feels better to tell yourself things like:

 - "It's not me, it's them."